| Gas and oil pipelines residual life assessment based on modern methods of

 between the sensors is reduced and, accordingly, the inspection efficiency

+increases.
 The basic diagnostic parameter during the inspection of the outer surface of

 pipes using the MMM method is the gradient dНр/dх of the magnetic field intensity (or